OpenEvalProject/evals/manuscripts/elife-101069/v1/manuscript.md

 ## Results

-## Framework overview
+### Framework overview

 The full architecture of the proposed Bayesian framework, dubbed µGUIDE, is presented in Figure 1. µGUIDE allows to efficiently estimate full posterior distributions of tissue parameters.
 It is comprised of two modules that are optimized together to minimize the Kullback–Leibler divergence between the true posterior distribution and the estimated one for every parameters of a given forward model.
 The ‘Neural Posterior Estimator’ (NPE) module (Papamakarios et al., 2017) uses normalizing flows (Papamakarios et al., 2021) to approximate the posterior distribution, while the ‘Multi-Layer Perceptron’ (MLP) module is used to reduce the data dimensionality and ensure fast and robust convergence of the NPE module.

 ![Figure 1.](https://cdn.elifesciences.org/articles/101069/elife-101069-fig1-v1.jpg)

 **Figure 1.:** µGUIDE takes as input an observed data vector and relies on the definition of a biophysical or computational model (Ascoli et al., 2007; Callaghan et al., 2020; Jelescu et al., 2020).
 It outputs a posterior distribution of the model parameters.
 Based on a Simulation-Based Inference (SBI) framework, it combines a Multi-Layer Perceptron (MLP) with three layers and a Neural Posterior Estimator (NPE).
-The MLP learns a low-dimensional representation of , based on a small number of features (𝒙), that can be either defined a priori or determined empirically during training.
-The MLP is trained simultaneously with the NPE, leading to the extraction of the optimal features that minimize the bias and uncertainty of Nf.p(𝜽|𝒙)
+The MLP learns a low-dimensional representation of $𝒙$, based on a small number of features ($N_{f}$), that can be either defined a priori or determined empirically during training.
+The MLP is trained simultaneously with the NPE, leading to the extraction of the optimal features that minimize the bias and uncertainty of $p(𝜽|𝒙)$.

 The full posterior distribution contains a lot of useful information.
 To summarize and easily visualize this information, we propose three measures that quantify the best estimates and the associated confidence levels, and a way to highlight degeneracy.
 The three measures are the Maximum A Posteriori (MAP), which corresponds to the most likely parameter estimate; an uncertainty measure, which quantifies the dispersion of the 50% most probable samples using the interquartile range, relative to the prior range; and an ambiguity measure, which measures the Full Width at Half Maximum (FWHM), in percentage with respect to the prior range.
 Figure 2 presents those measures on exemplar posterior distributions.
 We show exemplar applications of µGUIDE to three biophysical models of increasing complexity and degeneracy from the dMRI literature: Ball&Stick (Behrens et al., 2003) (Model 1); Standard Model (SM) (Novikov et al., 2019) (Model 2); and extended-SANDI (Palombo et al., 2020) (Model 3).